asreview/asreview/docs/source/intro/contribute.rst

 Cite
 ~~~~

-The paper publisehd in `Nature Machine Intelligence <https://www.nature.com/articles/s42256-020-00287-7>`_  can be used to cite the **ASReview project**.
+The paper published in `Nature Machine Intelligence <https://www.nature.com/articles/s42256-020-00287-7>`_ can be used to cite the **ASReview project**.

 For citing the software **ASReview Lab**, refer to the `specific release
 <https://doi.org/10.5281/zenodo.3345592>`_ of the software.
 The menu on the